EchoSilo/PinPanda-AI-bookmark-organizer/replit.md

 ## Overview

 PinPanda is an AI-powered web application that transforms chaotic browser bookmark collections into intelligently categorized, searchable libraries.
-The application leverages OpenAI's GPT models to automatically organize bookmarks into meaningful categories, detect duplicates, and provide an intuitive management interface.
-Built as a Next.js application with TypeScript, it features a modern React-based frontend using Chakra UI for the component library.
+The application features an intuitive management interface with enhanced UX design focused on removing API key friction and providing an integrated bookmark management experience.
+Built as a static web application using modern HTML, CSS, and JavaScript, it provides a fast, responsive user interface with sophisticated bookmark organization capabilities.

 ## User Preferences